HectorCastelli/shop-billing-test/ARCHITECTURE.md

 - 500: Exception
   - Any other exceptions

-## Thinking data-structure
+## Thinking data-structures

 Now that the tests are designed (as far as their function goes), we run into an issue that we don't know WHAT data to test for.

-Defininig the apparence of the data based on its functionality is the desired way to go here.
+Defining the appearance of the data based on its functionality is the desired way to go here.

 To avoid switching context too much, I decided to use `sequelize` and `sequelize-cli` to create and managed the database.